mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 - {{domxref("Document.prerendering")}}
   - : A boolean property that returns `true` if the document is currently in the process of prerendering.
 - {{domxref("Document.prerenderingchange_event", "prerenderingchange")}} event
-  - : Fires when a prerendered page is activated (i.e. the user views the page).
+  - : Fired on a prerendered document when it is activated (i.e. the user views the page).
 - {{domxref("PerformanceNavigationTiming.activationStart")}}
   - : A number representing the time between when a document starts prerendering and when it is activated.
 - {{domxref("PerformanceResourceTiming.deliveryType")}}, `"navigational-prefetch"` value